 Above, you can access a downloadable PDF document which covers all the information you will need to know about the 'GTRSB into HE' pledge.
 We hope you can take the pledge with us so that together we can improve access and opportunities into Higher Education for the GTRSB communities. #GTRSBintoHigherEd

 If you have any questions about the pledge or simply want to find more information, please contact GTRSB Research Assistant, Sherrie Smith at Sherrie.Smith@bucks.ac.uk.

 A 'Thank you'...

 The GTRSBintoHigherEd team would like to thank every member of the steering group past and present for their time, dedication and support in making this Pledge become a reality.

 We are very grateful for input from the Kings College London (KCL), Wider Participation team; Buckinghamshire New University; The Traveller Movement; Friends, Families and Travellers and ACERT (The Advisory Council for Education of Romany and Other Travellers) and to Dr. Graeme Atherton of the National Education Opportunities Network (NEON).
-We are also extremely grateful to advice received from Mhemooda Malek of the Office for Students; and support from Dr Rosa Cisneros; of Coventry University C-DaRE; and Dr Natalie Forster and Martin Gallagher of Northumbria University.
+We are also extremely grateful for advice received from Mhemooda Malek of the Office for Students; and support received from Dr Rosa Cisneros of Coventry University C-DaRE and Dr Natalie Forster and Martin Gallagher of Northumbria University.

 None of this work would have been possible without the many community members, widening participation team and academics who have contributed to the research and consultation, and the greatly valued input received from members of the Jiscmail GTRSBintoHE Network.